How to Play Blackjack: Rules, Hand Types, Side Bets & More

 Settlement

 In all forms of blackjack, each card has a specific value.
 Players initially receive two cards face up on the table, and their scores are added together.
-Based on this initial value, you’ll need to make your playing decisions, which we’ll explain shortly.
-Any further cards received are added to the initial total until you go bust – that is, acquire more than 21 points – or elect to stop.
+Based on this initial value, you’ll need to make your playing decisions.
+Any further cards received are added to the initial total until you go bust – acquire more than 21 points – or elect to stop.
 Here’s what each card in the deck is worth:

-• The Ace: An extremely valuable card, Aces are worth 11 points.
-However, they change to just 1 point if it suits you.
+- The Ace: An extremely valuable card, Aces are worth 11 points.
+They change to just 1 point if it suits you.
 For instance, if you have 15 and draw an Ace, the new total of 26 would be too many.
 In that case, the Ace becomes 1 for a valid score of 16.

-Blackjack uses a lot of interesting terminologies, not least when describing different types of hands.
+Blackjack uses a lot of terminologies when describing different types of hands.
 This part of our guide addresses these hand descriptions.

 Soft Hand

 If a blackjack hand contains an Ace and can play as two different values, it is said to be “soft.”
-For instance, imagine the second card is a 4.
+Imagine the second card is a 4.
 Due to the presence of the Ace, this hand could be worth 5 or 15 points.
 So it is described as “Soft 15“.

 Hard Hand